-Pain itself is an essential element in our survival.
+For our survival pain itself is an essential element.
 In fact, acute pain is our body’s way of telling us we are being damaged and we’d better do something about it — fast!

-Without this kind of pain, our very survival would be threatened.
-Medication can only do so much, and there is some pain that even powerful medicines have difficulty controlling.
-Headaches, back pain, arthritis and the terrible pain associated with cancer are just some of the chronic pains that can make our lives really difficult.
+Our very survival would be threatened without this kind of pain.
+Actually, there is some pain that even powerful medicines have difficulty controlling.
+Our lives are made really difficult with headaches, back pain, arthritis and the terrible pain associated with cancer.

 In fact, pain is both physical and psychological.
-The simple existence of psychological pain – phantom limb pain, for example, where pain continues to be felt in an amputated body part – clearly demonstrates the fact that the brain itself is capable of not only interpreting messages of pain that come from the body, but that it can even initiate these messages independent of any physical cause.
+The most well known psychological pain is phantom limb pain.
+This pain continues to be felt in an amputated body part.
+So it clearly demonstrates the fact that our brain is capable of interpreting messages of pain from the body and self conjuring.
+Our brain can initiate these messages independent of any physical cause.
 Such pain can be as real and intense as pain coming from any injury.

-If you have experienced chronic pain for any length of time, you may very well have the feeling that you are condemned to suffering from that chronic pain for the rest of your life.
+If you have experienced chronic pain for any length of time, you may have the feeling that you are you’ll suffer from that pain forever.
 And few things are as soul-destroying as having to endure this.

 Hypnosis used for pain control and pain management offers help where medication and alternative medicine have failed.
-In hypnosis, and then through self-hypnosis, the person suffering from chronic pain is taught to alter the brain’s perception of the pain message, to turn down the intensity or to produce its own internal medication.
+I can teach you to alter the brain’s perception of the pain message.
+In effect, to turn down the intensity or to produce its own internal medication.